-To support managers in managing a dispersed team, the VPSC has developed the Managing a Dispersed Team guide to highlight the issues managers need to think about when managing a dispersed team.
+To support managers in managing a dispersed team, the VPSC has developed the managing a dispersed team guidance to highlight the issues managers need to think about when managing a dispersed team.
 It also provides some practical tips on how to apply good people management techniques when staff are physically distant.

 Flexible work has many benefits including attracting and retaining valued staff.

-VPSC offers a suite of resources to support departments and HRDs with successfully implementing, and managing mainstream flexibility.
+VPSC offers a suite of resources to support departments and human resource directors (HRDs) with successfully implementing, and managing mainstream flexibility.